Capucine: Rise to fame

 Blake Edwards cast Capucine in The Pink Panther, playing Inspector Clouseau's wife, who is having an affair with a jewel thief, played by David Niven.
 It was a huge hit, and led to a number of sequels.
 In 1964, Capucine said the directors she had learned most from were Edwards and Henry Hathaway.

 Capucine was reunited with Holden in The 7th Dawn (1964), produced by Feldman; it was a box office disappointment.
 Another film she did for Feldman, the comedy What's New Pussycat?
 (1965), which co-starred Sellers and Peter O'Toole, was far more successful; it was filmed entirely in France.

-Capucine was one of several European stars in Sex Quartet (1966) for Columbia (originally The Queens), then Feldman put her in The Honey Pot (1967), directed by Joseph L. Mankiewicz.
+Capucine was one of several European stars in the anthology Sex Quartet (1966) for Columbia (originally The Queens), then Feldman put her in The Honey Pot (1967), directed by Joseph L. Mankiewicz.
 She was announced for Feldman's Casino Royale, but did not appear in the film.

 Feldman died in May 1968, and Capucine's career never regained its former momentum.
 She inherited the rights to the book Zandy from his estate and sold them to the makers of Zandy's Bride.

 Later career

 Capucine then played what has been called "a series of sexually fluid roles which contributed to her status as a queer icon": Fräulein Doktor (1968), the Spanish thriller The Exquisite Cadaver (1969), and Fellini Satyricon (1969).
 Fellini said, "She had a face to launch a thousand ships...but she was born too late."

 In 1968, she told an Italian magazine she wished she did not always have to be elegant, that she longed to play a "disheveled woman," but "since the directors know I was a model, it is obvious that they can't see me as anything else."

 Dirk Bogarde suggested her for the role of Tadzio's mother in Death in Venice (1971), but Luchino Visconti turned her down, saying, "She has a horrible voice and too many teeth.
 She looks like a horse, a beautiful horse, I know that, I was a trainer.
 I know all about horses, but I don't want a horse."

 Capucine had a supporting role in the Western Red Sun (1971) and guest-starred on Search (1972), her first TV series.

-She supported Jean-Paul Belmondo in Incorrigible (1975) and Richard Burton in Jackpot, which was ultimately abandoned.
+She supported Jean-Paul Belmondo in the comedy Incorrigible (1975) and Richard Burton in Jackpot, which was ultimately abandoned in 1975.

 She appeared on television in Cinéma 16 and La pêche miraculeuse (1976), and had roles in The Con Artists (1976), Per amore (1976), Ecco noi per esempio (1977), Nest of Vipers (1978), From Hell to Victory (1979), Atrocious Tales of Love and Death (1979), Neapolitan Mystery (1979), Arabian Adventure (1979), Jaguar Lives!
 (1979), and Martin Eden (1979).

 Capucine appeared in episodes of Orient Express (1980); Hart to Hart (1982); and Murder, She Wrote (1985), as well as the 1986 miniseries Sins.

 She went to Europe to make Les invités (1982), Aphrodite (1982), Trail of the Pink Panther (1982), and Curse of the Pink Panther (1983).